Yamaha Tri Moto YT125 - 1981

 Basic settings - I found a "Condensed Service Manual" that had basic tuning data for both the YT125 and YT175.
 The online Service Manual I found used YT125 in the title but was actually a YT175 manual.
 The Owners Manual I found did not seem to have detail tuning data in it.

-Main Jet : 110 stock YT VM20, while my VM24 is fitted with a 115 and ran great at full throttle.
+Main Jet : 110 is stock on a YT125 VM20, while my VM24 is fitted with a 115 and runs great at 3/4 to full throttle.

 Choke Plunger: Mine was broken off and I had to replace it.
 I found a Mikuni MK-412 plunger kit which included all parts at the carb except for the choke cable itself.
 But....the plunger itself was longer than stock and the cable takeup brass threaded fitting was not as long as the original curved piece.
 It turns out the MK-412 kit is made primarily for VM30 and larger carbs so the plunger VM15SC4/85 that comes in the kit is "long" while there is supposed to be a "shorter" Mikuni plunger part number VM15SC4/86 that is available from NicheCycleSupply.com.
 The VM15SC4/86 turned out to be identical in dimension to the plunger that came in the MK-412 kit I purchased, so maybe the plunger in the kit I purchased had been substituted in place of a VM15SC4/85.
 So, I found a Mikuni kit MK-413 on Ebay marketed as made for the VM20/24 carburetors that had an assortment of other fittings slightly different than the MK-412 (threaded main fitting was shorter, had an elbow with thread-in adjuster, slightly less-stiff spring, and a plunger of same 18mm length and 8mm diameter on the plunger portion was turned down to a smaller diameter such that the small end of the plunger could slide into the brass fitting all the way to the plunger larger diameter section.